 Working with Signals

-So far we’ve used some simple examples of create_signal
+So far we’ve used some simple examples of using signal

 , which returns a ReadSignal